Open Letter to Tristram Hunt

 And more recently:

 All these posts are available on the Stop the War website.
-If you had read them then you would have understood perfectly well that I do not ‘praise’ Daesh, and that Stop the War doesn’t either.
+If you’d read them then you would have understood perfectly well that I do not ‘praise’ Daesh, and that Stop the War doesn’t either.

 But your latest intervention suggests that you have already got what you wanted from my piece, and that rather than engage with any of the arguments expressed there, you would prefer to use Stop the War as an instrument to undermine the leader of the Labour Party, whose authority and mandate you have never recognized.